Give it a shot? Japan must convince skeptics to get coronavirus vaccine

 The concerns about side effects are small, although the U.S. CDC has so far detected 21 cases of severe allergic reactions, or anaphylaxis, after vaccinations, at a rate of 11.1 cases per million doses.
 Iwata is aware of the worries raised by the vaccine skeptics about any side effects over the long term but says there’s no use debating the side effects that may or may not materialize five to 10 years from now given attitudes toward other medical treatments.

-In Japan, patients flock to new medicines, and some medical practitioners dispense new drugs marketed by pharmaceutical companies, Iwata said, although adding that he prioritizes using drugs used successfully for the past 30 to 40 years.
+In Japan, patients flock to new medicines, and some medical practitioners dispense new drugs marketed by pharmaceutical companies, Iwata said.
+He added, however, that he prioritizes using drugs used successfully for the past 30 to 40 years.

 “Patients are willing to take these drugs every day, not questioning their health impact 10 years from now, while they suddenly worry about long-term side effects when it comes to vaccines.
 This, I think, is a double standard," he said.